qgis/OLD-QGIS-Website-see-QGIS-Website-for-current-one/source/site/forusers/alldownloads.rst

  sudo apt install qgis qgis-plugin-grass

-.. note:: Add 'qgis-server' to this line if you also want to install QGIS Server
+.. note:: Add ``qgis-server`` to this line if you also want to install QGIS Server

 Repositories